TheNewThinkTank/code-vault/README.md

 `Linux/sed`<br>

 ## Experts and useful resources
-This work could only have been possible thanks to the many excellent people and resourses made available largely through the open source community and many popular channels.
+This work could only have been possible thanks to the many excellent people and resources made available largely through the open source community and popular channels.
 To name a few,

 * Corey Schafer
 * Derek Banas